omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 **_On succesfull challenge:_**
 *Bond -> from `Exit Game Contract` to `Challenger`*

 The **Exit Processor** gets the bounty as a reward for processing an exit.
-The cost of processing multiple exits from the exit queue at once is less than the cost of processing them individually.
-For simplicity and to save gas however, the **Process Exit Bounty** amount associated with each exit is given out to the **Exit Processor**.
+The cost of processing multiple exits from the exit queue at once is less than the cumulative cost of processing them individually.
+Since, the **Process Exit Bounty** amount associated with each exit is given out, the **Exit Processor** can wait for the exit queue to stack up and then process exits together to get higher incentives.

 **_On processing exit:_**
 *Bond - Bounty -> from `Exit Game Contract` to `Exit Initiator`*\